terraform-aws-modules/terraform-aws-eventbridge/examples/with-permissions/README.md

 # EventBridge Permission Example

-Configuration in this directory creates EventBridge resource configuration.
+Configuration in this directory creates resources to control access to EventBridge.

 ## Usage